 Clean the Books

 While you’ve got the books off the shelves, consider cleaning them.
 Remove the jackets to clean the hardcover with a soft, dry cloth.
-You can attach the rag to the end of a vacuum hose and remove the dust from all sides of the book.
+Attach the rag to the end of a vacuum hose and remove the dust from all sides of the book.

 You may need a slightly damp cloth to remove any filth from the covers.
 Allow the books to dry completely before replacing their jackets and returning them to their shelves.